DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 >The agent departs after completing the requested task.

 > [!abstract]+ **The Wine Shipments**
 > With the winery saved and the gem recovered, Davian sets Adrian and Elvir to preparing the winery's remaining wine for shipment.
-The following morning, the two brothers load an additional three barrels onto the (miraculously undamaged) cart in <span class="citation">W2.
+The following morning, the two brothers load an additional three barrels onto the (freshly repaired) cart in <span class="citation">W2.
 Loading Dock (p.
 176)</span> and set off, delivering three barrels first to Krezk then an additional three barrels to the Blue Water Inn in Vallaki.
 >
 > Should the players mention an interest in traveling to Krezk, Adrian asks them to accompany the wagon, noting, "Krezk can be unwelcoming to strangers, but with a good word from us and a shipment of wine, they'll be sure to welcome you with open arms."
 >